yu-iskw/.vim/README.md

 ```

 ```
-# execute vim command to install vim plugins by NeoBundle
+" execute vim command to install vim plugins by NeoBundle :NeoBundleInstall
-:NeoBundleInstall
 ```

 ## Note

-- バージョンが古い vim だと動作しない可能性がある
+This configurations might not work on old Vim.